MING: A Functional Approach to Learning Molecular Generative Models: MOLECULAR IMPLICIT NEURAL GENERATION

 By substituting the previous result, $\mathcal{L}_{t-1}^\mathcal{Z} \rightarrow 0$, into the KL divergence in Equation \ref{eq:obj1}, we now only need to minimize the KL divergence term on $\mathcal{Y}$: \scalebox{.95}{

 } The conditional forward posterior $q(y_{t-1}| y_t, y_0)$ is given in Equation \ref{eq:q}, which we utilize to parameterize the denoising model posterior on the signal space:

 Here, the INR denoiser $\theta$ predicts the clean signal $y_0$ from the noisy latent input $z_t$ and the coordinate input $\phi_0$.
 Similar to the approach in \cite{ho2020denoising}, we can derive the denoising objective on $\mathcal{Y}$ as $\mathcal{L}_{t-1} = \| {\theta}(\phi_0, z_t) - y_0 \| ^ 2$, with $z_t$ optimized from the E-M process on the latent model $p_{\psi}(z_{t}, y_{t}, \phi_0)$ in Equation \ref{eq:z}.
-We thus refer the overall optimization as the expectation maximization denoising process.
+We thus refer to the overall optimization as the expectation-maximization denoising process.
 At every diffusion step, we solve two sub-optimization problems:

 \paragraph{Expectation Step} We optimize the noisy latent input value $z_t$, initially set to the origin, by minimizing the inner loss $\mathcal{L}_{in}(z_t)$ with gradient descent, the expectation loss $\mathcal{L}_e$ is equal to the inner loss $\mathcal{L}_e = \mathcal{L}_{in}(z_t)$.